 Under proposed changes to IHT rules, from 6 April 2025 an individual will become liable to UK IHT on their worldwide assets once they have been UK resident for ten years.
 It will therefore be important to consider options to manage exposure such as making gifts and life insurance.
 A UK will to cover UK assets (and worldwide assets in due course) should generally be prepared.

-Management of non-UK businesses
+Management of Non-UK Business

 An individual coming to the UK may intend to manage their non-UK businesses from the UK.
 Great care is required in this regard as a business, regardless of where it is situated, can be treated as UK tax resident if HMRC deem that it is being “centrally managed and controlled” from the UK.
 Advice should be sought ahead of any move to consider steps which can be taken to prevent non-UK businesses coming within the scope of UK tax if they will genuinely continue to be managed from abroad.

-Temporary non-residence
+Temporary Non-Residence

 The temporary non-residence rules can bring within the charge to UK tax certain income and gains arising during a period of non-UK residence of six years or less.